Meter Reimbursement Program

 - One half (½) the actual cost of each meter is eligible for reimbursement.

-- Registration is no guarantee of full, partial or any reimbursement.
-Reimbursement is contingent upon program funds availability and meeting program requirements.
+- Application is not a guarantee of reimbursement.
+Reimbursement is contingent upon program fund availability and applicant meeting program requirements.

-- Installation costs, other equipment costs, labor costs and meters for non-agricultural irrigation purposes are not eligible for reimbursement.
+- Installation costs, other equipment costs, labor costs and meters for non-agricultural irrigation purposes are not eligible for reimbursement currently.

 - Meters and installations must be inspected by the District prior to reimbursements.

-- Only meters installed on agricultural irrigation systems are eligible for the meter reimbursement program.
+- Only meters installed on agricultural irrigation systems are eligible for the meter reimbursement program at this time.

 - Meters and installation must meet District Rules and be installed in accordance with manufacturer’s installation guidelines.